aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-xaml/_index.md

 You get to select options from the [XamlOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions) class that control the export process and determine how Aspose.Slides exports your presentation to XAML.

-For example, if you want Aspose.Slides to add hidden slides from your presentation when exporting it to XAML, you can set the [ExportHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions#setExportHiddenSlides-boolean-) property to true.
-See this sample Javascript code:
+For example, if you want Aspose.Slides to add hidden slides from your presentation when exporting it to XAML, you can set the [setExportHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions#setExportHiddenSlides-boolean-) method to true.
+See this sample JavaScript code:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");